 - 2 green plantains, peeled and grated into large shreds

-- Fine Himalayan salt, to taste
+- Fine Himalayan salt

 - ½ cup (8 g) chopped fresh cilantro

 - ½ cup (20 g) chopped fresh flat-leaf parsley